jim-brighter/os-configs/windows/README.md

     - Install CAM on desktop
 - Install upgrade to Windows 10 Pro
 - Install any new Windows updates
-- Install Ubuntu and Spotify from Windows Store
+- Install Ubuntu, Spotify, and Slack from Windows Store
+    - Also any other Linux distros (Debian, OpenSUSE)
     - Also a good time to remove bloatware and games
 - Enable WSL and reboot
 ```powershell